jalbe0076/codecademy/backend-career-path/acme-bank/README.md

 ## Project Overview

-Utilizing `Node` and `Express`, I refactored the code to protect against `Cross-Site Scripting (XXS)` attacks by using helmet, securing cookies, validating and normalizing data with `express-validator` and implementing alternative methods to prevent DOM-Based XSS attacks.
+Utilizing `Node` and `Express`, I refactored the code to protect against `Cross-Site Scripting (XXS)` attacks by using `helmet`, securing cookies, validating and normalizing data with `express-validator` and implementing alternative methods to prevent DOM-Based XSS attacks.
 I also helped prevent SQL injection attacks by using prepared statements as well as validating inputs.

 ## How to Begin